-What is a residency by investment under the law of dual citizenship?
+What is a ‘residency by investment’ under the dual citizenship law?

 How does the taxation rule apply in the case of dual citizenship?

-Ans: It depends upon the tax agreement between your birth country and your second state in which you got dual citizenship.
+Ans: It depends upon the tax agreement between your birth country and your second state where you got dual citizenship.
 You probably have to pay double taxes in both countries to avoid a tax defaulter’s status.

 - http://myattorneyusa.com/dual-citizenship retrieved on 15 January 2021.